ARMmbed/GettingStartedmbedOS/Docs/FirstProjectmbedOS.md

 ## Debugging applications compiled with ARMCC

-To debug executables compiled with ARMCC, you'll need to install [Keil MDK](https://www.keil.com/download/product/).
-To debug the executable, you can use the `yotta debug` command.
+To debug applications compiled with ARMCC, you'll need to install [Keil MDK](https://www.keil.com/download/product/).
+To debug the application, you can use the `yotta debug` command.
 If the above `blinky` application was compiled with target `frdm-k64f-armcc` instead of `frdm-k64f-gcc`, you could debug it by running `yotta debug example-mbedos-blinky`.
 This will automatically open the uVision IDE, with your program ready for debugging.

 ## Debugging applications compiled with GCC